IRF1: Function

 Interferon regulatory factor 1 was the first member of the interferon regulatory transcription factor (IRF) family identified.
 Initially described as a transcription factor able to activate expression of the cytokine Interferon beta, IRF-1 was subsequently shown to function as a transcriptional activator or repressor of a variety of target genes.
 IRF-1 regulates expression of target genes by binding to an interferon stimulated response element (ISRE) in their promoters.
 The IRF-1 protein binds to the ISRE via an N-terminal helix-turn-helix DNA binding domain, which is highly conserved among all IRF proteins.

 Beyond its function as a transcription factor, IRF-1 has also been shown to trans-activate the tumour suppressor protein p53 through the recruitment of its co-factor p300.

 IRF-1 has been shown to play roles in the immune response, regulating apoptosis, DNA damage and tumor suppression.

 Regulation

 It has been shown that the extreme C-terminus of IRF-1 regulates its ability to activate transcription, nanobodies targeting this domain (MF1) are able to increase IRF-1 activity.

-Model organisms

-Model organisms have been used in the study of IRF1 function.
-A conditional knockout mouse line, called Irf1tm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists — at the Wellcome Trust Sanger Institute.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty five tests were carried out and two phenotypes were reported.
-Homozygous mutant animals had abnormal peripheral blood lymphocytes, specifically decreased CD8-positive T cell and NK cell numbers and an increase in CD4-positive T cells.
-The mice also had an abnormal integument phenotype determined by a study of tail epidermis.